jenshalm/sbt/src/sphinx/Launcher/Configuration.rst

 6. The Server Section
 ---------------------
-When using the `-locate` feature of the launcher, this section configures how a server is started.
+When using the `--locate` feature of the launcher, this section configures how a server is started.
 It consists of the following properties:

 * `lock` - The file that controls access to the running server.
 This file